maxkapur/maxkapur.github.io/README.md

-# Max’s Miscellaneous Pages
+# Illusion Slopes

-This repository houses several one-off coding projects.
-Please see the individual project subdirectories for licensing info (they are various flavors of CC).
+This repository hosts my blog, Illusion Slopes.
+It also used to host several one-off essays, but these have have now been moved to separate repos.